 Copperheads are venomous pit vipers.
-This means that they have infrared pits which they use to spot the presence or movement of their living prey.
+This means that they have infrared pits which they use to locate their warm-blooded prey.
 They also have long solenoglyphous fangs that work very similarly to hypodermic needles (the common types used in hospitals).

 Copperhead vs Coral Snake: Description

 Both copperheads and coral snakes vary in length depending on the subspecies.
 However, the shortest coral snake is the Sonoran coral snake and it can be as short as 11 inches.
 The longest coral snake recorded was a 47.5-inch eastern coral snake.
 Copperheads, on the other hand, measure anywhere from 20-37 inches.

 Copperheads have copper or orange-red colored triangular heads.
 This unique feature is where their name is derived from.
 Coral snakes, however, have round heads and round pupils in contrast to copperheads’ elliptical pupils.

 Coral snakes are usually tri-colored with various yellow, black, white, and red ring patterns.
 Some specimens are bicolored but this is rare.

 Copperheads have hemotoxic venom which attacks the muscle tissue.
 However, if treated, the effects of the copperhead’s venom are reversible but that is not to say that they aren’t deadly.
 The fatality rate for these snakes is about 0.01%.

 Coral snakes have neurotoxic venom which is one of the fastest-acting venom.
 Neurotoxins attack the nervous system and stop the transmission of signals.
 This leads to paralysis and can cause death.
 Coral snakes are more venomous than copperheads.